cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 There will be opportunities to demonstrate STDIO and IO redirection later, but for this level, all you need to recognize is that `-` is a special character that tells cat to read input from STDIN instead of a file as we saw before.
-So to properly refer to the `-` file, it's necessary to reference it by some other means than just the simple filename.
+So to properly refer to the `-` file, it must be referenced by some other means than the simple filename.
 There are several ways to accomplish that.

 1. Use `./<filename>` where `<filename>` would be `-` for this example.
 The `.` is a special character that is interpreted as the current directory.
 This is